top of page

 piano

-Headshot placeholder.jpg
+headshot placeholder.jpg

 Dr. Pesca has played the world premieres of over fifty solo and chamber works, many of which were composed for him.
 In the process, he has shared the stage with many leading new music ensembles, including Ensemble Signal, the Pittsburgh New Music Ensemble, the Aspen Contemporary Ensemble, and Ensemble Dal Niente.
 In recent years, Dr. Pesca has performed at the Library of Congress, the Kennedy Center, Columbia University’s Miller Theatre, twice on Chicago’s Dame Myra Hess Concerts, at June in Buffalo, and at other festivals devoted to contemporary music in Spain, Italy, Greece, and Vermont.